gbdev/pandocs/content/Joypad_Input.md

 ### INT 60 - Joypad Interrupt

-Joypad interrupt is requested when any of the above Input lines changes from High to Low.
-Generally this should happen when a key becomes pressed (provided that the direction/button key is enabled by bit 4/5, respectively), however, because of switch bounce, one or more High to Low transitions are usually produced both when pressing or releasing a key.
+The Joypad interrupt is requested when any of the above Input lines changes from High to Low.
+This happens when a key is pressed (provided that the direction/button key is enabled by bit 4/5, respectively), however, because of switch bounce, one or more High to Low transitions are usually produced when pressing and releasing a key.

 ### Using the Joypad Interrupt

-It's more or less useless for programmers, even when selecting both buttons and direction keys simultaneously it still cannot recognize all keystrokes, because in that case a bit might be already held low by a button key, and pressing the corresponding direction key would thus cause no difference.
-The only meaningful purpose of the keystroke interrupt would be to terminate STOP (low power) standby state.
+It's practically useless for programmers.
+Even when selecting both buttons and direction keys simultaneously it still cannot recognize all keystrokes, because in that case a bit might be already held low by a button key, and pressing the corresponding direction key would thus make no difference.
+The only meaningful purpose of the Joypad interrupt would be to terminate the STOP (low power) standby state.
 GBA SP, because of the different buttons used, seems to not be affected by switch bounce.